-Up to 40 million people in the U.S. claim to avoid coffee due to stomach upset.
-Drinking overly acidic, non-organic coffee can result in digestive irritation, jittery feelings, and even nausea due to the unnatural additives and pesticides used during the growing process, as well as the high acidity level created by the roasting process.
+Coffee is one of the most popular drinks in the world, and yet up to 40 million people in the U.S. avoid it completely.
+Why?
+Drinking conventional coffee can result in digestive irritation, jittery feelings, and even nausea due to the pesticides used during the growing process, high toxin levels, and high acidity levels created by the roasting process.

-Here are some of the best known health benefits associated with drinking coffee:
+Here are some best-known health benefits associated with drinking coffee:

 1. Lots of Antioxidants

 Antioxidants support health at the micro-level by neutralizing free radicals to promote healthy cell life.
 Raw green coffee beans contain almost 1,000 antioxidants, and hundreds more develop when the coffee beans are roasted correctly.